Road Hauling

 Bulk Hauling

-NEW POLICY!
-The Council created a Road Hauling Policy at the December 2020 Council Meeting wherein a Road Maintenance Agreement (RMA) is required to authorize specific hauling activity as well as requires the payment of the provincial hauling fees listed below.
+The RM's Road Hauling Policy requires haulers to obtain a Road Maintenance Agreement (RMA) to authorize bulk hauling activity as well as requires the payment of the provincial hauling fees listed below.

 The policy contains the following exemptions: